Wojtek242/route0/lessons/ip-addresses-and-subnets.md

 `10.1.0.0/24` which is effectively a local network of one point-to-point link.

 Try pinging `10.100.0.5` and `10.1.0.5` from `h1_1`.
-Notice how both fail, but only the first one returns the `Network is unreachable error`.
+Notice how both fail, but only the first one returns the `Network is unreachable` error.
 Why does the second one appear to be stuck?
 Since `10.1.0.5` belongs to the same subnet as `h1_1-eth1` the host tries to send the ping over this interface, but as the other end does not exist, the response never arrives.